-Davi makes her home with her mother.
-Washing clothes and helping in the kitchen are her household duties.
+Davi lives with her mother.
 Her mother is sometimes employed.
+Davi works at home washing clothes and helping in the kitchen.
 There are 2 children in the family.

-Your love and support will help Davi to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Davi in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Davi lives on the plains of Kove, home to approximately 17,000 residents.
 Typical houses are constructed of cement floors, wood or mud walls and wood, cement or tin roofs.
 The primary ethnic group and most commonly spoken language is Ewe.